 Monitoring and evaluation are fundamental to our global social investment approach.
 We use a suite of metrics designed to aggregate and report performance against our social investment focus areas aligned to each social value framework pillar.
 We consistently assess and quantify the outcomes and impact of our Group-wide social investment.

-Our total social investment is internally monitored and verified each quarter, then externally assured annually and publicly disclosed in our Annual Report and Economic Contribution Report, and as relevant in our Modern Slavery Statement.
+Our total social investment is internally monitored and verified each quarter, then externally assured annually and publicly disclosed in our Annual Report and Economic Contribution Report, and as relevant in our Modern Slavery Statement and Australian Indigenous Social Investment Report. -

 Performance

-- Through our support, initiatives relating to the Decarbonisation pillar contributed 24 data records to the public domain or databases, and convened or sponsored 56 education and knowledge-share events.
+- Our partner organisations contributed to 5 decarbonisation-related data records being shared in the public domain or databases, and held or sponsored 5 education and knowledge-share events.

 Healthy environment